Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/users-can-crud-properties/_index.md

 ---
 _db_id: 547
 available_flavours:
   - django
 content_type: project
 from_repo: projects/django-airbnb-clone/intro
 prerequisites:
   hard:
     - projects/django-airbnb-clone/intro
     - projects/django-airbnb-clone/property-model-and-admin-panel
     - projects/django-airbnb-clone/user-registration
     - topics/django/official-tutorial/part-4
   soft: []
 submission_type: continue_repo
 title: CloudBnb - users can CRUD properties that they own
+reatdy: True
 ---

 Users using your application should be able to manage properties that they own.
 They need to be able to **C**reate, **R**ead, **U**pdate and **D**elete their properties.
 This is often referred to as CRUD.